-If you have a project that may require soil sampling per NYSDEC 6 NYCRR Part 360, ATL, a WBE certified company, has experienced environmental professionals located throughout New York State, to perform sampling and coordinate applicable analysis services.
+If you have a project that may require soil sampling per NYSDEC 6 NYCRR Part 360, ATL has experienced environmental professionals located throughout New York State, to perform sampling and coordinate applicable analysis services.

 For more information, contact Cheyenne Dashnaw, PE, at 315-386-4578, info@atlantictesting.com, or visit AtlanticTesting.com.